ajaydsouza/add-to-feed/readme.txt

 == Installation ==

 1. Download Add to Feed.

 2. Extract the contents of add-to-feed.zip to wp-content/plugins/ folder.
 You should get a folder called add-to-feed.

 3. Activate the Plugin in WP-Admin.

 4. Goto Settings > Add to Feed to customize

 == Upgrade Notice ==

-= 1.2 =
+= 1.3 =
-* Modified: Redesigned admin interface
+New admin interface
-* Modified: Plugin comes disabled by default.
-Visit the admin page to enable
-* Fixed: php warnings

 == Changelog ==

+= 1.3 =
+* Modified: Completely redesigned admin interface
+* Fixed: Integration with feed will also work well with excerpts
+* Fixed: PHP notices when WP_DEBUG is set to true

 = 1.2 =
 * Modified: Redesigned admin interface